YouTube-ASL: A Large-Scale, Open-Domain American Sign Language-English Parallel Corpus: Introduction

 We train simple baseline models for sentence-level ASL to English translation on YouTube-ASL by embedding MediaPipe Holistic landmarks~\cite{lugaresi2019mediapipe, mediapipeholistic} into the T5 language model~\cite{raffel2020t5}.
 Because YouTube videos may be removed over time and therefore cannot form a stable test set---and for comparison to prior work---we evaluate on a standard benchmark, How2Sign~\cite{Duarte_2021_CVPR}.
 Borrowing from trends in mainstream machine learning~\cite{whisper, goyal2021flores101,conneau2022fleurs}, we provide not just finetuned but also zero-shot\footnote{Here, ``zero-shot'' refers to evaluation on an independently constructed benchmark without any kind of domain adaptation.
 This is different from the use of ``zero-shot'' in machine translation for transfer to unseen language pairs, or ``zero-shot'' in prompting for prompts without in-context examples.} results to test out-of-domain generalization.
 We achieve a new finetuned state of the art of 12.39 BLEU (vs. the prior SOTA of 8.03~\cite{tarres2023sign}), and for the first time report a zero-shot score, 3.95 BLEU.

-We publicly release the YouTube-ASL video IDs.\footnote{\url{https://github.com/google-research/google-research/tree/master/youtube_asl}} We hope that YouTube-ASL will be useful for tasks such as ASL to English translation and caption alignment---both in the near term to aid in the construction of larger sign language datasets, and eventually to improve accessibility for the Deaf/Hard of Hearing community.
+We publicly release the YouTube-ASL video IDs.\footnote{\url{https://github.com/google-research/google-research/tree/master/youtube_asl}} We hope that YouTube-ASL will be useful for general sign language pretraining, as well as downstream tasks such as ASL to English translation and caption alignment---both in the near term to aid in the construction of larger sign language datasets, and eventually to improve accessibility for the Deaf/Hard of Hearing community.